Can CBD Replace Ibuprofen as a Painkiller?

 Side Effects: Ibuprofen vs. CBD

 But what about a comparison of the side effects of CBD and the side effects of Ibuprofen?
 It’s here where the CBD starts to take the lead.
-Unlike Ibuprofen, which is not recommended for long-term use, CBD is usually well tolerated over long periods of time, and in sustained high doses.
+Unlike Ibuprofen, which doctors do not recommend for long-term use, patients tolerate CBD well over long periods of time, even at high doses.

 Cannabidiol hasn’t run into these issues.
 It is so well tolerated, that it recently received approval from the Food and Drug Administration for treating intractable childhood epilepsy (Epidiolex, made from cannabis extract not synthetic).
 On top of this, in an unprecedented move, the DEA has also reclassified CBD from a Schedule 1 banned substance to a Schedule 5 substance, which means it is medically useful with no chance of abuse.
-There is a caveat to that, however, because only CBD products that are FDA-approved will qualify for rescheduling.
+There is a caveat to that, however.
+Only CBD FDA-approved products qualify for rescheduling.
 Products from naturally high-CBD strains will remain Schedule 1.

 CBD as an Alternative to Ibuprofen (Sometimes)